dvschwab/heart-disease-prediction/README.md

 This model predicts the presence or absence of heart disease based on 13 medical and demographic features.
 It uses data from https://www.kaggle.com/ronitf/heart-disease-uci, which was published by researchers in de-identified form.
 There are 296 cases total, of which 136 indicate heart disease.

 The notebook was built with Python 3.8.10.
-The YAML file lists the required packages and may be used to create a conda environment with these packages: see *running_the_model.txt* for details.
+The YAML file lists the required packages and may be used to create a conda environment with these packages: see `RUNNING_THE_MODEL` for details.

 For questions or comments, please contact me at dvschwab@protonmail.com.